-An overview of Dr. Triggle’s contributions to our understanding of smooth muscle and cardiovascular physiology and pharmacology is provided by Google Scholar revealing >6500 citations and an h-index of 47:
+An overview of the contributions of Dr. Triggle’s research to our understanding of smooth muscle and cardiovascular physiology and pharmacology is provided by Google Scholar revealing >9500 citations and an h-index of 54:

 Dr. Triggle is involved in international research collaborations that include Professor Morley Hollenberg, The University of Calgary Cumming School of Medicine, with whose research group we have several jointly authored publications.

 Progress in our knowledge of endothelial function and dysfunction has been summarized in the following review published in 2020: